anyars-encarta/sushi/README.md

 # Sushi
 This is a Sushi website created with Vite.
-It showcases
+It showcases a variety